 Karkara valley (Kegen – Tup/Kensu)

-Updates collected in this forum post.
 The Karkara crossing opens only in summer, approximately mid-May to end of October, from 9 am to 6 pm.
-In 2014, it opened on May 19th, in 2015 on May 13th.
-In 2016, it closed on October 30th.
+Opening dates in the past few years:

 For those with their own transport: It’s 30 km from Kegen and about 85 to Tup on the Kyrgyz side.
 Come prepared, there is little in the way of supplies between these towns.
 The road is rough gravel for the last 15 km on the Kazakh side and the first 50 or so on the Kyrgyz side.